How to bring green into the classroom

 Green Schools: By the Numbers

-- $20 billion: Amount of money that could be saved during the next decade if all new educational facility construction and renovations were built to be green schools.
+- $20 billion: Amount of money that could have been saved by 2015 if all new educational facility construction and renovations were built to be green schools.

 - 30-50: Percentage energy savings of LEED-certified green schools as compared with conventionally built schools.